DavidRecheni/Resourceful-humans/README.md

 # Star Wars force-graph

 ## Scripts

-###   `yarn api` : Runs the backend GraphQL API ( In case the heroku backend is not live )
-Default port: 1338
-( Remember to install modules on back-end!)

 ### `yarn start` : Starts development server
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.